 This inspection resulted in no areas for improvement being identified.
-Findings of the inspection were discussed with the manager, as part of the inspection process and can be found in the main body of the report.
+Findings of the inspection were discussed with Mrs Lorraine Harkin, Registered Manager, as part of the inspection process and can be found in the main body of the report.

-The Regulation and Quality Improvement Authority
+The Regulation and Quality Improvement Authority James House 2-4 Cromac Avenue Gasworks Belfast BT7 2JA